Awareness Session :Implicit Bias and Its Role in Our Lives

-As a community we will come together to learn what racism is, how it is present in our community, and ways to eliminate racism.
-These sessions provide a safe space for participants to ask questions and share viewpoints with the intent of support racial healing.
+As a community we come together to learn what racism is, how it is present in our community, and ways to eliminate racism.
+These sessions provide a safe space for participants to ask questions and share viewpoints with the intention of supporting racial healing.

 *all sessions to be held at 2 p.m.